 The next morning, with our short visit to Tanna over, we jumped into Esso's ute & headed back to Whitegrass to fly 500km north to a completely different island — the intriguing Espiritu Santo…

-Tanna was devastated when it took the full brunt of the storm in 2015 — most structures were damaged or destroyed, as were the gardens that supply most of the food, and infrastructure was wiped out.
-The island’s isolated location meant aid was slow to trickle in.
-The following year was spent battling to recover under a severe El Niño drought.
+Tanna was devastated when it took the full brunt of Cyclone Pam in 2015.
+Everyone we met talked about its ongoing impact on their lives.
+Most structures were damaged or destroyed, as were the gardens that supply most of the food, and infrastructure was wiped out.
+The island's isolated location meant aid was slow to trickle in.
+Recovery since then has been hampered by severe drought.

 If you've read this far, please consider lending Tanna Projects a hand.